kristobruh/SARP/docs/variables.md

 SLC: slcSplit, applyOrbitFile, calibration, slcDeburst, speckleFiltering, terrainCorrection.

 **process**
 A predefined set of processing parameters.
 The options are either GRD, SLC, or polSAR.
 Very useful if you're not certain what parameters to set, and just want ready images.
+If you want to set the variables yourself, set this as False.

 **identifierColumn**